 One of Ifukube's primary responsibilities as a forester was to regulate the amount of timber that could be cut down by local fisherman who used the wood to make boats.
 Ifukube would often turn a blind eye, however, and allow the fishermen to cut down more trees than was normally permissible in return for sake!

-In the winter, travel between Chimbe and Akkeshi would be often made impossible due to large amounts of snow cover.
+In the winter, travel between Chimbe and Akkeshi would often be made impossible due to large amounts of snow cover.
 Therefore, stuck in the wilderness, hunting was often the only means of obtaining food.
 Ifukube once recounted an episode in which he trekked to a local pond, rifle in hand, to shoot a goose for food.
 A particularly large one caught his eye; its size would yield the sustenance he required but he was also impressed by its majestic beauty.
-Although he was hungry, he was very reluctant to shoot and kill such an impressive animal.
+Although he was hungry, he was very reluctant to slaughter such an impressive animal.
 Without any choice he aimed, closed his eyes as he could not bear to see the bird shot, and fired.
 After the bird was killed, he slung its neck over his shoulder and dragged it back to his cabin.
 The goose was so large that its limp feet were dragging in the snow.

-The end result of his efforts was Nihon kyoshikyoku, or Japanese Rhapsody in English, completed when the composer was 21 years of age.
+The end result of his vigorous efforts was Nihon kyoshikyoku, or Japanese Rhapsody in English, completed when the composer was 21 years of age.
 Prodigiously well-orchestrated, Ifukube's Rhapsody is scored for a large orchestra with triple woodwind, two harps, a piano and calls for ten percussion instruments: two timpani, bass drum (these three drums are to be struck with wooden sticks), castanets, snare drum with chord, snare drum without chord, tambourine, wood block, cymbals, and a gong.
 Japanese Rhapsody was divided into three movements.

 The first movement was called Danse de Jongara and was based on a drinking song Ifukube heard in his student days in the the Tsugaru region of northern Aomori Prefecture.

-The second movement was called Nocturne and hauntingly depicts a night in Hokkaido, complete with an extended part for violin (perhaps a holdover from his initial idea for a concerto) winding its way through a backdrop of eerie string tremolos, pedal points and light percussion, including castanets, that suggests the clicking and rustling of animals in the dark.
+The second movement was called Nocturne and hauntingly depicts a night in Hokkaido, complete with an extended part for violin (perhaps a holdover from his initial idea for a concerto) winding its way through a backdrop of eerie, phantom-like string tremolos, pedal points and light percussion, including castanets, that suggests the clicking and rustling of animals in the dark.

-As with Piano Suite, Ifukube endowed Japanese Rhapsody with purely original pentatonic and modal melodies to evoke a distinct feeling of Asian-inspired exoticism.
+As with Piano Suite, Ifukube endowed Japanese Rhapsody with pentatonic and modal melodies - all of the composer's invention - to evoke a distinct feeling of Asian-inspired exoticism.
 Also, in his Rhapsody, the composer demonstrated traits that would go on to become stylistic commonalties in his orchestral output such as an appreciation for pedal points (long-held instrumental "drones" which underscore the main melodic material) and archaic-sounding harmonies, such as harmonies in fifths.
 The Fête movement in particular showcases Ifukube's trademark facility with complex ostinato rhythms and exuberantly aggressive percussion.

 Of course, although Ifukube had completed the piece, there was virtually no chance it would be performed in the foreseeable future.
 Not only was Ifukube's life in the far-flung wilderness of Hokkaido a hindrance to his abilities to self-promote but he was, for all intents and purposes, merely an amateur composer with no formal musical training or connection to the Japanese musical intelligentsia, such as it was, based in cosmopolitan Tokyo.
 It seemed, therefore, that the fate of Japanese Rhapsody was to remain indefinitely in a drawer in the middle of a densely wooded no-man's-land.

-By early 1936, however, Japanese Rhapsody had the unique opportunity not only to emerge from its drawer but travel to the other side of the world.
+At least, that's what the composer thought.
+To Ifukube's pleasant surprise, by late 1935 Japanese Rhapsody had the unique opportunity not only to emerge from its drawer but travel to the other side of the world.
 Ifukube happened to learn of a competition organized by the noted Russian composer Alexander Tcherepnin (1899 - 1977) in Paris.
-Tcherepnin, the son of composer Nikolai Tcherepnin (1873 - 1945) and described by his biographer Willi Reich as a "musical citizen of the world," loved to travel and he had an especial interest in the Far East, a region he had enjoyed visiting in 1934.
+Tcherepnin, the son of composer Nikolai Tcherepnin (1873 - 1945) and described by his biographer Willi Reich as a "musical citizen of the world," loved to travel and he had an especial interest in the Far East, a region that he had enjoyed visiting in 1934.

-Japanese Rhapsody swept the competition; the judges unanimously awarded Ifukube's composition the first prize.
-Tcherepnin himself went to the Japanese embassy in Paris to announce the names of the winner and runners-up.
-With the assistance of the embassy, telegrams were sent to each competitor to inform them of the results.
-Ifukube received his telegram at his cabin on December 16.
-An announcement of his win was also circulated in local Hokkaido newspapers.
+Amazingly, Japanese Rhapsody swept the competition; the judges unanimously awarded Ifukube's composition the first prize.
+(Matsudaira's Pastorale came in second place.)
+After the Ifukube's win was announced, with the assistance of the Japanese embassy, telegrams were sent to each competitors to inform them of the results.
+Within a day, Ifukube received his telegram at his cabin and the announcement of his win was also circulated in local Hokkaido newspapers.

-Eventually the manuscript for Japanese Rhapsody that was sent to Paris was returned to Ifukube complete with handwritten comments from the judges on the final page.
+Eventually the manuscript for Japanese Rhapsody that was sent to Paris was shipped back to Ifukube complete with handwritten comments from the judges on the final page.
 Henri-Gil Marchex, a piano specialist, wrote: " Peut-être serait-il mieux d'exposer le thème du Nocturne au piano au lieu du violon..." ("Would it be better, perhaps, to present the main theme of the Nocturne with a piano instead of a violin...").
-And Roussel commented: "Partition intérresante, où en certains passages, la batterie semble un peu trop importante..." ("An interesting work where, in certains parts, la percussion seems a bit too prominent...")
+And Roussel commented: "Partition intérresante, où en certains passages, la batterie semble un peu trop importante..." ("An interesting work where, in certains parts, the percussion seems a bit too prominent...")
 Ifukube, who by this time had been communicating with Tcherepnin through the mail, asked the Russian composer to communicate back to Roussel that "(Fête) merely has percussion as dominant and the melodic accompaniment of the orchestra is joined to it."